MattKurnyta/appiphony-permissionsets/README.md

-# Overview

-A permission set is a collection of settings and permissions that give users access to various tools and functions.
-The settings and permissions in permission sets are also found in profiles, but permission sets extend users' functional access without changing their profiles.

 # Table of Contents
   * __[Assigning a Single Permission Set to Multiple Users](#assigning-a-single-permission-set-to-multiple-users)__
   * __[Assigning Multiple Permission Sets to One User](#assigning-multiple-permission-sets-to-one-user)__